Review & Rating

 The more we learn about these faucets, the better we like them.
 In2aqua faucets are some the most intelligently designed and engineered faucets we have examined in 15 years of reviewing faucets.
-The components that go into the faucets are some of the best available, and the advanced technologies, precision machining and faultless PVD finishes make this a line of faucets that can actually deliver on the promise of a lifetime product, for a price that is in line with better German and Swiss faucet brands.
+The components that go into the faucets are among the best available, and the advanced technologies, precision machining and faultless PVD finishes make this a line of faucets that can actually deliver on the promise of a lifetime product, for a price that is in line with better German and Swiss faucet brands.

 American faucets that compare are But, again, we prefer the In2aqua PVD+ cartridge to Waterstone's cartridges, manufactured by Geann Industrial Co., Ltd. in Taiwan.
 Geann makes an excellent cartridge, but nothing as robust as In1aqua's PVD+ technology.
-Brizo uses a lot of plastic in its upscale faucets, a fact that we think detracts from the brand, but its faucets include the patented Delta Diamond Seal Techology® (DST) cartridge that we feel is every bit as durable as In2aqua's PVD+ technology.
+Brizo uses a lot of plastic in its upscale faucets, a fact that we think detracts from the brand, but its faucets include the patented Delta Diamond Seal Technology® (DST) cartridge that is every bit as durable as In2aqua's PVD+ technology.

 We judge In2aqua faucets to be a very good value — more upscale faucet for the dollar than is available from other brands of luxury faucets — and a faucet line worth looking into if you are in the market for stunningly finished, reliable, high-end (and high-tech) product.